How to Stop Being Self-Centered in a Relationship: 25 Ways

 When things don’t go your way, you get angry.
 And when you get angry, you might’ve noticed that you get into more fights with your partner or that your relationship worsens.
 This is probably because you’re displacing your frustrations on your partner.

-Displacement is a very self-centered thing to do because you’re ruining your partner’s mood and making them feel bad for something they didn’t do.
+Displacement is a very selfish thing to do because you’re ruining your partner’s mood and making them feel bad for something they didn’t do.

 17. Take on additional responsibilities

-The best tip on how to stop being self-centered in your relationship is to take on some of your partner’s responsibilities to ease their burden.
-This can involve doing some chores around the house, or picking up the kids, or fixing broken household equipment.
+The best tip on how to stop being selfish in your relationship is to take on some of your partner’s responsibilities to ease their burden.
+This can involve doing some chores around the house, picking up the kids, or fixing broken household equipment.

 Taking on responsibilities can also make you more aware of what your partner goes through and can help you empathize.